jamolpe/go-logger/README.md

 logger.WARNING("I'm waring");
 ```

-You can find in ./cmd/main.go an example
+You can find the examples in ./examples

 ## Logs